-The Authority considers that consideration should be given to introducing into the Reliability Code appropriate standards for negative phase voltage levels applying to Horizon Power.

-The Authority is seeking comments on the following proposed recommendation:
+The Authority considers there is merit in introducing into the Reliability Code appropriate standards for negative phase voltage levels applying to Horizon Power.
+The Authority notes Horizon Power's comments in relation to the use of appropriate Australian or international standards as the basis for determining voltage harmonic benchmarks.

-- 9) Amend the Reliability Code to include negative phase sequence voltage standards applying to Horizon Power. - 10) Undertake an assessment of what the appropriate negative phase sequence voltage benchmarks applying to Horizon Power under the Reliability Code should be.
+- 10) Amend the Reliability Code to include standards for negative phase sequence voltage, applying to Horizon Power. - 11) The Minister undertake an assessment of what the appropriate negative phase sequence voltage benchmarks applying to Horizon Power under the Reliability Code should be.

-5.7 Temporary Overvoltage
+6.8 Temporary Overvoltage